 The Bush Administration has indicated that the United States will retain a triad of ICBMs, SLBMs, and heavy bombers for the foreseeable future.
 It has not offered a rationale for the retention of this traditional "triad," although the points raised in the past about the differing and complementary capabilities of the systems probably still pertain.
-Moreover, the Administration also plans to retain most of the delivery vehicles in the current strategic force structure as it reduces from the current level of around 7,000 warheads.
+Moreover, the Administration also plans to retain most of the delivery vehicles in the current strategic force structure as it reduces from the current level of around 7,000 warheads to a force of around 2,200 operationally deployed warheads.
 It will eliminate 50 Peacekeeper ICBMs, which carry 500 warheads, and convert four Trident submarines, which count as carrying 576 warheads, to non-nuclear missions.
-Recent press reports also indicate that the Pentagon may recommend that the United States eliminate 50 of its 500 Minuteman III ICBMs77 and that the Air Force reduce the size of the B-52 fleet to 56 aircraft.
-Table II, below outlines a force structure that is consistent with the plans announced by the Administration.
+The Pentagon also recommended, in the 2006 Quadrennial Defense Review Report that the United States eliminate 50 of its 500 Minuteman III ICBMs and that the Air Force reduce the size of the B-52 fleet to 56 aircraft.
+Table 2, below outlines a force structure that is consistent with the plans announced by the Administration.